2nd Lieutenant James R. Anderson (1920–1944)

 To the south of Strasbourg, the Germans had forged another bulge west of the Rhine in Alsace, a concentric ring of German-held territory commonly referred to as the “Colmar Pocket,” after the Alsatian city that constituted the center of gravity, if not quite the center point, of the pocket.

-According to the book History Of The Third Infantry Division In World War II (edited by Donald G. Taggart), on “December 23, the 15th Infantry launched an attack against the two towns of Bennwihr and Sigolsheim, as the first step in securing a more stable line of defense” since they were “the last two towns of any size between that part of our line and the key city of Colmar”.
+According to History Of The Third Infantry Division In World War II (edited by Donald G. Taggart), on “December 23, the 15th Infantry launched an attack against the two towns of Bennwihr and Sigolsheim, as the first step in securing a more stable line of defense” since they were “the last two towns of any size between that part of our line and the key city of Colmar[.]”
 It appears that 2nd Lieutenant Anderson’s battalion, (2nd Battalion, 15th Infantry Regiment) was in reserve for the beginning of the action, since it was not mentioned in the division history between December 23–25, 1944.

-Bennwihr, France fell on Christmas Day, but too late for the men of the 15th Infantry Regiment to enjoy “The roast turkey, creamed potatoes, and other supplementary items which the Division Quartermaster had received for the Yule dinner”.
-The regiment began attacking Sigolsheim, France on the morning of December 26, 1944, this time including some companies from 2nd Lieutenant Anderson’s battalion.
+Bennwihr, France, fell on Christmas Day, but too late for the men of the 15th Infantry Regiment to enjoy “The roast turkey, creamed potatoes, and other supplementary items which the Division Quartermaster had received for the Yule dinner[.]”
+The regiment began attacking Sigolsheim, France, on the morning of December 26, 1944, this time including some companies from 2nd Lieutenant Anderson’s battalion.
 However, Company “F” was not mentioned in the account of the battle in the division history, so the extent of their participation is unclear.
 Sigolsheim was secured on December 27, 1944.

 According to 2nd Lieutenant’s Anderson Individual Deceased Personnel File (I.D.P.F.), he was killed by a shell fragment to the back of the head while in the vicinity of Sigolsheim on December 27, 1944.
 A digitized copy of a hospital admission card (which also served as casualty records, since the cards were filled out even when the soldier died before reaching the hospital) also stated that Anderson was killed by an artillery shell during the month of December 1944.